Quaker0/sales_system/README.md

 - I made the DeliveryChargeTieredRule and HalfOffEveryXProductOffer more general than they perhaps needed to be which I usually would only do if I saw a need for it, but it shows the capabilites of it well.
 (The getDiscounts in HalfOffEveryXProductOffer could also be written as a formula instead.)
 - I tried to keep good separation in the project, it could perhaps be argued that the basket does too much as in maintains the basket and contains the pricing logic.

+### Code Quality

+- Optimised for readability
+- Separated into smaller functions and classes only doing one thing
+- 100% test coverage
+- Strong typing

 ### Extensibility

 The Basket class uses dependency injection to accept different models that it can use, allowing it to use in-memory implementations for unit tests and live databases for production.
+Not having any hard-coded dependencies or singletons also makes the project very extensible.

 The injected models are defined in this structure: